denpamusic/PyPlumIO/docs/source/writing.rst

 Parameters
 ----------

-It's possible to get the ``Parameter`` object and then modify it using it's own setter methods.
+For the parameters, it's possible to retrieve the ``Parameter`` object and then modify it via it's own setter method.

 .. autoclass:: pyplumio.helpers.parameter.Parameter

-When using the parameter object, you don't need to pass the parameter name.
+When using the parameter object directly, you don't need to pass the parameter name to the setter method.

 Numbers
 ^^^^^^^